nhooyr/flappybird/README.md

 - How the high score is persisted between page loads.
 - How the prompt is displayed and hidden.
 - How the game loop runs and handles both high refresh rates and lag.
-  - How the FPS is tracked.
+  - How the FPS meter works.
   - The interpolation equation used for calculating the next point of the bird is derived from the one of the core kinematics equation that they'll be learning in Junior Year Physics. `0.5*(v + v0)*t` to `(v0 + 0.5*vd)*t`.
 The derivation is in `Game.step()` in